khangtrannn/angular-solid-design-principles/README.md

 Liskov Substitution Principle
 - Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it

+Interface segregation service
+Many client-specific interfaces are better than one general-purpose interface